 Notes

 On food coloring...
 On principle, macarons are literally the only treat I use artificial food coloring in.
 And in recent years I've come to use much less.
-Artificial colors like Red 40 are not très bien.
-I've experimented with food-based colors for macarons and they either lose tint in the oven, or require an amount that over-liquifies the batter.
-Outside sourcing a commercial plant-based (and spendy) coloring, I recommend small amounts of artificial gel coloring or leaving your macs au natural.
+I've experimented with food-based colors for macarons and they either lose tint in the oven or require an amount that over-liquifies the batter.
+Outside sourcing a commercial plant-based (and expensive) coloring, I recommend small amounts of artificial gel coloring or leaving your macs au natural.

 - Prep Time: 25 minutes